QBOID Confidential and Proprietary Information

 C) Request a dimensioning operation and retrieve the result

-field can be done using a JSONObject
+Setting the target=none for the config field can be done using a JSONObject instance.

-Additionally, for receiving the result, the M2 Dimensioning Activity needs to be started with startActivityForResult, that will take a requestCode
+Additionally, for receiving the result, the M2 Dimensioning Activity needs to be started with startActivityForResult, that will take a requestCode argument to help identify the request that triggered the result being returned.

 onActivityResult will be invoked when the called Activity is closed and it will contain the data generated by the M2 Dimensioning App.